|Southern States Try to Destroy NAACP (1956-1964)

 In the long run, the Citizens Council campaign to destroy the NAACP in the South fails.
 But in the short run, between 1956 and the mid-60s — the most active years of the Freedom Movement — they succeed in hampering the NAACP in some states and crippling it in others.
 The most immediate effect is a sharp drop in the NAACP's southern membership, from almost 130,000 members in 1955 to less than 80,000 in 1957.
 In national terms, southerners fall from 45% of the total NAACP membership to 28%, and some 246 NAACP branches disappear in the South between 1955 and 1958.
 The attacks are most effective in the Deep South states; in Louisiana alone, membership falls from 13,000 in 65 branches, to 1700 members in 7 branches, all of them in or around New Orleans.

 In regards to program, some of the remaining members and branches in the South adopt a lower profile out of self-defense, and resources that could have been used for struggles against segregation, organizing, and voter registration have to be diverted to defending the organization and fighting just to survive.
-But the NAACP Legal Defense and Education Fund (the "Ink Fund") is based in New York and thus little affected by the Citizens Council assault.
-Since the Ink Fund handles a large portion of the organization's legal challenges to Jim Crow and defense of Movement activists, work on critical cases still moves forward.
+But the NAACP Legal Defense and Education Fund (LDF) — commonly referred to as the "Inc Fund" — is based in New York and thus little affected by the Citizens Council assault.
+Since the Inc Fund handles a large portion of the organization's legal challenges to Jim Crow and defense of Movement activists, work on critical cases still moves forward.

 In some southern communities, state suppression of the NAACP has consequences that were unintended by the White Citizens Council as Black freedom fighters organize new groups to circumvent the ban.
 In Birmingham, the Rev. Fred Shuttlesworth forms the Alabama Christian Movement for Human Rights (ACHMR).
 He proclaims: "They can outlaw an organization, but they cannot outlaw the movement of a people determined to be free."
 Other communities do the same.
 When the NAACP is suppressed in Louisiana, activists establish the Bogalusa Voters & Civic League (BVCL).
 In many cases, these new organizations are based in the Black church (or in Louisiana in Black trade unions), and as the '50s evolve into the '60s some of them are far more willing to engage in militant direct-action than the judicially-oriented NAACP.